kayosoufiane/Watson-Assistant-Demo/README.md

 * In the client folder :
     * Go to *src/environments*
-    * In the *environment.ts* file, change the url to the one where your server will run in dev
+    * In the *environment.ts* file, change the url to the one where your server will run in dev (ex: http://localhost:8080)
     * In the *environment.prod.ts* file, change the url to the one where your server will run in prod if needed